Enter Wyck’s Mead & Honey Beer Challenge!

 Traditional Mead – Traditional mead gets its flavoring only from the honey and yeast.
 These can be dry (hydromel), semi-sweet (standard), or sweet (sack).
 No spices or fruit may be used in the process.

 Spiced Mead (Metheglin) – Traditional mead but with spices added for flavorings.
 Common spices are cinnamon, allspice, clove, ginger, vanilla, nutmeg, cardamom.
 The Haines recipe above is a metheglin.

 Beer Mead (Braggot) – Beer made with honey to work with the malt, providing additional flavors and fermentable extract.
-Honey as approximately 35-65% of fermentables.
+Honey is approximately 35-65% of fermentables.

 Honey Beer – uses less honey than a braggot, approximately 15-30% of fermentables.

-Questions about the event may be directed to email@example.com where experienced meadmakers are standing by to take your questions.
+Questions about the event may be directed to firstname.lastname@example.org where experienced mead makers are standing by to answer.